polina-munoz/polina-munoz/README.md

 - Building reliable and safe distributed systems for high volume payment processing.
 - Being thoughtful about data architecture and MySQL/datastore performance tuning.
 - Knowing what a good API looks like.
-- Writing code that can easily be understood by others with an emphasis on clarify and maintainability.
+- Writing code that can easily be understood by others with an emphasis on clarity and maintainability.
 - Being able to jump into situations with few guardrails and make things better for the team.
 - Excited about expanding my knowledge of U.S. payments infrastructure and being able to share my learnings with different audiences, especially to empower those who work in payment operations.